Turquoise: Cultural associations

-In many cultures of the Old and New Worlds, this gemstone has been esteemed for thousands of years as a holy stone, a bringer of good fortune or a talisman.
-The oldest evidence for this claim was found in Ancient Egypt, where grave furnishings with turquoise inlay were discovered, dating from approximately 3000 BCE.
-In the ancient Persian Empire, the sky-blue gemstones were earlier worn round the neck or wrist as protection against unnatural death.
-If they changed colour, the wearer was thought to have reason to fear the approach of doom.
-Meanwhile, it has been discovered that the turquoise certainly can change colour, but that this is not necessarily a sign of impending danger.
-The change can be caused by the light, or by a chemical reaction brought about by cosmetics, dust or the acidity of the skin.

 The goddess Hathor was associated with turquoise, as she was the patroness of Serabit el-Khadim, where it was mined.
 Her titles included "Lady of Turquoise", "Mistress of Turquoise", and "Lady of Turquoise Country".

 In Western culture, turquoise is also the traditional birthstone for those born in the month of December.
 The turquoise is also a stone in the Jewish High Priest's breastplate, described in Exodus chapter 28.
 The stone is also considered sacred to the indigenous Zuni and Pueblo peoples of the American Southwest.
 The pre-Columbian Aztec and Maya also considered it to be a valuable and culturally important stone.